jopamo/pcmanfm-qt/HACKING.md

 * `ui/` knows only about `core/*` interfaces
 * `backends/qt` uses Qt and standard C++ only
-* libfm-qt code is vendored in-tree under the `Panel::*` namespace; no external libfm/libfm-qt dependency
+* libfm-qt code is vendored in-tree under the `Panel::*` namespace; essential components may be adapted rather than replaced, but external libfm/libfm-qt dependency is eliminated

 ### 3.2 Core Interfaces (Qt-centric)